OsJanelas/Simple-DOS/README.md

 # Simple-DOS
-A Simple DOS made in Assembly with only a restart comand, if you want to costumize, you can
+This is a simple DOS made in Assembly

+# Costumize
+If you want to costumize this code, give credits for us

+# Compiling
+To run, you can use QEMU, VMware, VirtualBox and other, we compiled with this Batch file